-When I won 2nd prize in the German Radio Competition (ARD) in 1972 in Munich, I took part in the closing concert, performing the Concerto for Oboe and small orchestra by Richard Strauss, which the composer had written in the summer of 1945.
-The concert was broadcast live on the radio.
+When I won second prize in the German Radio Competition (ARD) in 1972 in Munich, I took part in the final concert, performing the Concerto for Oboe and Small Orchestra by Richard Strauss, written in the summer of 1945.
+The concert was broadcast live on radio.

-A few days after this concert, I received a letter from Ludwig Kusche, a Munich musicologist and friend of Richard Strauss.
+A few days later I received a letter from Ludwig Kusche, a Munich musicologist and friend of Richard Strauss.
 He praised my playing but wrote that: “the slow movement (Andante) was too slow”.
 Strauss had told him in a personal conversation: “It was my intention to write a Mozartian Andante and not an Adagio in the manner of Beethoven”.

 As I see it, this statement is of far-reaching significance for the choice of tempo for the whole concerto and for the interpretation of the composition.

-First of all, one must mention that as he got older, Richard Strauss increasingly saw Mozart as his great compositional example, in fact as his idol, even if he himself of course used a completely different musical language to Mozart, remaining a purely late-romantic composer in most of his oeuvre.
-For example, the late Symphony for 16 winds with the title “The Happy Workshop” is dedicated to “the spirit of the divine Mozart”.
-In an appendix about conducting which he added to his extensive revision of Berlioz’s Treatise on Instrumentation, he also devotes himself to the interpretation of the works of Mozart and comes to a remarkable conclusion: With increasing experience of Mozart’s works, he repeatedly corrected his original ideas of tempo – and always towards faster tempi.
+First of all, it should be mentioned that as Richard Strauss got older, Mozart increasingly became his great compositional model, indeed idol, even though Strauss himself of course used a completely different musical language from Mozart’s, remaining a purely late-romantic composer in most of his oeuvre.
+For example, the late Symphony for 16 wind instruments with the title “The Happy Workshop” is dedicated “to the spirit of the divine Mozart”.
+In an appendix about conducting which he added to his extensive revision of Berlioz’s Treatise on Instrumentation, he also devoted himself to the interpretation of the works of Mozart and came to a remarkable conclusion: with increasing experience of Mozart’s works, he repeatedly corrected his original ideas about tempo – and always towards faster tempi.

-But back to the slow movement of Strauss’s Oboe Concerto: a “Mozartian Andante” must surely be seen as flowing music with a pulse in quarter notes and not eighth notes.
-A metronome mark somewhere between 60 and 72 for the quarter note is probably appropriate for the tempo.
+But to return to the slow movement of Strauss’s Oboe Concerto: a “Mozartian Andante” must surely be seen as flowing music with a pulse in crochets and not quavers.
+A metronome mark somewhere between 60 and 72 for the crotchet is probably appropriate.

-As Strauss wrote a very exact tempo relationship between the first movement (Allegro moderato) and the following Andante, that the Andante is to played at exactly half the speed of the first movement, this results in a metronome mark for the Allegro moderato quarter note of 120 -144.
-This is however too fast for the traditional idea of an “Allegro moderato” in quarter notes (Strauss composes in a 4/4 bar).
+As Strauss specified a very precise tempo relationship between the first movement (Allegro moderato) and the following Andante – the Andante to played at exactly half the tempo of the first movement – this results in a metronome mark for the Allegro moderato of crotchet = 120 -144.
+This is, however, too fast for the traditional idea of an “Allegro moderato” in crotchets (Strauss’s time signature is 4/4).

-So where is the solution to this puzzle:
+So where is the solution to this apparent contradiction?

-And that brings us back to the first movement of the Oboe Concerto and to the solution of the puzzle mentioned above:
+This brings us back to the first movement of the Oboe Concerto and to the solution of the riddle.

-The whole exposition of this movement consists of long notes and continuously returning sixteenth-note figures.
-If you take a tempo in accordance with the above metronome marks, then you very soon notice that although all those sixteenth notes are to be played exactly, they are, due to their speed, of purely ornamental and not melodic character and are not to be emphasized in detail, but should be seen – with a free internal rubato – as playful transformations of the surrounding long notes.
-If you leave out all these figures and only play the long notes connected to one another, then you immediately get a feeling for a very calm, floating tempo, an Allegro moderato not in four but in two.
-And then you recognize the meaning of the long slurs he wrote all the time, which of course don’t mean that you shouldn’t breathe between the individual phrases, but just depict the never- ending, calm flowing of the oboe melody, which in turn is accompanied by an unbelievably sensitive, transparent orchestral sound.
+The exposition of this movement consists entirely of long notes and constantly recurring semiquaver figures.
+If a tempo in accordance with the above-mentioned metronome indications is chosen, it will very soon become apparent that even if every semiquaver is played accurately, their sheer speed makes them purely ornamental and not melodic in character; thus they cannot be precisely articulated, but should be seen – with a free internal rubato – as playful transformations of the long notes surrounding them.
+If all these figurations are omitted, leaving just the long notes in unbroken sequence, this immediately creates a feeling of a very calm, floating tempo, an Allegro moderato not in four but in two.
+And then the intention of Strauss’s many long slurs becomes apparent, not, of course, meaning that the oboist should not breathe between the individual phrases, but that these should convey the endless, serene flow of the oboe melody, which in turn is accompanied by an unbelievably sensitive, transparent orchestral sound.

-An important question anyway is how to breathe correctly in this concerto (or rather, in the first two movements): If, following the traditional concept of “Allegro moderato”, you choose a relatively slow speed, then you are always fighting against the length of the phrases and have to insert emergency breaths or use artificial circular breathing, which has the effect of destroying the phrases musically, as phrasing and breathing should create a whole in music.
-But if you take the solution of the faster (alla breve) tempo, then you realize that with relatively well-flowing breathing and good support, the long phrases are quite possible.
-It is hardly conceivable that Strauss would have written music that is unplayable for breathing reasons, when he was almost exclusively an opera composer and very familiar with the breathing of singers!
+An important question in any case is how to breathe correctly in this concerto (particularly in the first two movements).
+If, following the traditional concept of “Allegro moderato”, a relatively slow speed is chosen, then the soloist is always struggling with the length of the phrases and needing to insert emergency breaths or use artificial circular breathing, which has the effect of destroying the phrases musically, as phrasing and breathing should work together.
+But opting for the solution of the faster (alla breve) tempo, then with relatively well-sustained breathing and good support, the long phrases become quite feasible.
+It is hardly conceivable that Strauss would have written music that is unplayable for reasons of phrasing, when he was almost exclusively an opera composer and very familiar with the breathing needs of singers!

-A few thoughts about the two-part 3rd and final movement: Undoubtedly, “Vivace” for Strauss means fast.
-The composition of this Vivace consists basically of two elements: the fast, virtuosic sixteenth figures, that don’t only occur in the oboe part, but equally in the orchestra, and the strongly contrasting elements of a wonderfully romantic cantilena played by horn and cello, elaborated by free triplet figures, which have the effect of calming the course of the music.
-The tempo of the final section in 6/8, marked Allegro, evolves logically when you retain the eighth-note pulse from the 3/4 Vivace as an eighth-note pulse for the 6/8 Allegro.
+A few thoughts about the two-part third and final movement: Strauss undoubtedly understands “Vivace” to mean fast.
+This Vivace consists basically of two elements: the fast, virtuosic semiquavers, which occur not only in the oboe part but equally in the orchestra, and the strongly contrasting and wonderfully romantic cantilena played by horn and cellos, elaborated by free triplet figures which have the effect of calming the flow of the music.
+The tempo of the final 6/8 section, marked Allegro, evolves logically when the quaver pulse from the 3/4 Vivace is retained as the quaver pulse.

-One final note: the whole work is permeated by a main theme which appears in its original form particularly in the first and last movements, and from which the main theme of the 2nd movement is derived.
-This theme is found in almost identical form in the “Metamorphosen for 23 solo strings” written immediately before.
-And there, as in the Oboe Concerto, this theme has a distinctly “Alla breve” character, which brings us back to the “Mozartian Andante”.
+One final remark: the whole work is permeated by a main theme which appears in its original form particularly in the first and last movements, and from which the main theme of the second movement is derived.
+This theme is found in almost identical form in the “Metamorphoses for 23 solo strings” written immediately before.
+There too, as in the Oboe Concerto, this theme has a distinctly “Alla breve” character, which brings us back to the “Mozartian Andante”.